stolostron/integrity-shield/docs/README_OBSERVER.md

-# Howo to check Kubernetes resource integrity on cluster
+# How to check Kubernetes resource integrity on cluster

-Integrity shield observer continuously monitors Kubernetes manifest integrity on cluster.
+Integrity shield observer continuously monitors Kubernetes resource integrity on cluster.
 Observer verifies resources according to constraints and exports the results to ManifestIntegrityState resources.

 ## Create Manifest Integrity Constraint
 Please see [Manifest Integrity Constraint](README_CONSTRAINT.md)

-In this example, we created the constraint below.
+Here, we use the constraint below.

 ```
 $ kubectl get constraint configmap-constraint -o yaml